-Most of the medication prescribed to tackle mental illnesses have some severe side effects.
+Most of the medications prescribed to tackle mental illnesses have severe side effects.

-A systematic review conducted by Siddique et al. (2018) suggest that saffron may help manage mild to moderate depression.
+A systematic review by Siddique et al. (2018) suggests that saffron may help manage mild to moderate depression.

 As per contemplates, stamens of the saffron plant have some mystical energizer properties.

-Saffron contains two crucial antioxidants: crocin and safranal, which aid the secretion of the neurotransmitters serotonin, dopamine, and norepinephrine.
+Saffron contains two crucial antioxidants: crocin and safranal, which aid the secretion of serotonin, dopamine, and norepinephrine.

 Saffron is thought to be an energizing agent that helps regulate mood swings.

-It is also thought to relieve cramps and bloating of the abdomen commonly associated with menstruation.
-Therefore, kesar could be an effective way to help tackle the premenstrual syndrome.
+It is also thought to relieve abdominal cramps and bloating commonly associated with menstruation.
+Therefore, kesar could be an effective way to help tackle premenstrual syndrome.

 It has been associated with increased levels of androgen hormone in women.
-Androgen improves the health of the reproductive tract, thereby promoting sexual wellness and function.
+Androgen improves the reproductive tract's health, promoting sexual wellness and function.